AdobeDocs/advertising.en/help/dsp/reports/faq-reports.md

 ---
 # FAQs About Reports

-## Connected TV (CTV) View-Through Data

-### How does CTV view-through reporting differ from household conversion reporting?

-CTV view-through data is collected using Adobe Analytics tracking, and the Household Report uses data collected using Adobe Advertising conversion tracking.

-### Can I view CTV view-through data in both [!DNL Analytics for Advertising] and in custom reports?

-Advertisers without [!DNL Analytics for Advertising] can use only the Household Report for household conversion reporting.

-If your organization has [!DNL Analytics for Advertising], use both types of reporting together.
-While CTV view-through reporting is suitable for broad channel analysis, site behavior, and so on, custom reports provide a granular view (with data broken down by media type, publishers, and so on) to indicate the factors driving conversion rates.

 ## The [!UICONTROL Household] Report

 ### How are [!UICONTROL Household] reach and frequency reports different from other custom reports?